California lawsuit accuses charity of misspending donations

 Officials with Northern California-based Aid for Starving Children did not immediately return an email and phone message requesting comment.

+The organization's web site says it provides "food, water, education and medical supplies to starving and needy children worldwide."

-The suit alleges that of $105 million raised over 7 years, more than $97 million was in the form of overvalued drugs donated by pharmaceutical firms.
-It alleges less than $1.3 million in cash donations was used to feed children.
+The lawsuit alleges that of $105 million raised between 2011 and 2018, $97.4 million was in the form of overvalued drugs donated by pharmaceutical firms.
+The drugs were overvalued because Aid for Starving Children based them on U.S. list prices, rather than the significantly lower prices in countries where the medicines were used, according to the filing.

-The organization's website says it provides food, water and medical supplies to needy children worldwide.
+The lawsuit also says most of the drugs sent overseas were for conditions not normally associated with starving children, such as menopause.